-The Museum is located in Baker Street, Windsor and is open 6 days a week 10am to 4pm (closed Tuesdays).
+The Museum is located in Baker Street, Windsor and is open weekdays10am to 4pm (closed Tuesdays), weekends 10am - 3pm.

 Whilst in Windsor its worth taking the family for a walk around the town.
 So many buildings have been preserved and luckily unlike other historic locations around Sydney the streetscape hasn't been altered with high rise buildings and intrusive motorways.

 Walk from Thompsons Square through George St pedestrian mall lined with historic buildings and interlinking alleyways.
 You will pass the historic waterwheel that used to used to grind flour on the riverbank of the Hawkesbury.
 It certainly complements the old-world atmosphere of the town.

 Windsor has retained it’s history with it’s many colonial buildings and you can discover them for yourself on a self-guided walk through the town.
 Windsor Heritage Highlights is a must for those interested in the towns history and includes an easy to follow map and a rare collection of historic photos.
 The booklet is FREE and available for download or you can pick one up at the Hawkesbury Visitor Centre or Hawkesbury Regional Museum.